 Corporal James Cook is a Federal soldier from Western Pennsylvania serving with Company D, 188th Pennsylvania Infantry –serving with the Federal provost guard stationed at Appomattox Court House after the war.These soldiers were also present on April 9, 1865 at the time of the surrender of the Army of Northern Virginia.Now they want to go home, but remain on duty providing law and order until government is re-established.

 John Dennett is a reporter for the New York newspaper, The Nation.He travelled the South immediately after the war to document the stories of people from all walks of life.During the summer of 1865 he visited Appomattox.

-At age 20, Emma is a daughter of Clover Hill Tavern owner Wilson Hix.
+Emma is the 20 year old daughter of Clover Hill Tavern owner Wilson Hix.
 She was living with her father at the time of the surrender and witnessed some of the events during the surrender.
 The paroles for Lee's army were printed at the tavern.

 William Hubbard served in the confederate Army of Northern Virginia at Manassas.
 He was captured at Gettysburg and imprisoned at Point Lookout, he was part of a prisoner exchange in February 1865.
 Hubbard participated in Lee's retreat from Petersburg to Appomattox.
 After the surrender, he returned home to work on his father's farm

 Sgt Norris served in Company D, 188thPennsylvania Infantry.
 Following General Lee's surrender his company serves as the Provost Guard for Appomattox County.